 "Yes, it was."

-"Do you think that if the ritual and its consequences become public it might be dangerous for Mr. Potter?"
+"If the ritual and its consequences become public, might it be dangerous for Mr. Potter?"

 "Yes, it is very likely."

 "In this case, do you agree, as Mr. Potter's guardian, to seal all the Ministry documents concerning Mr. Potter, his relations and other connections with the standard Seal of Silence?"